 The Mi-26T2 helicopter has 2 Lotarev D-136 gas turbine engines that each produce a maximum takeoff power of 11,400 Hp or 8,500 kW.
 This enables the Mi-26T2 to lift over 44,000 lb or 20,000kg of cargo on its hook or inside its cargo hold and fly up to 180 mph or 295 kph.

-The engines are designed by the ZMKB Progress Design Bureau and manufactured by Motor Sich, both in the Ukraine.
-Each engine consist of a 7-Stage high-pressure compressor, followed by a 6-Stage low-pressure compressor, and an annular combustion chamber containing 24 fuel nozzles, and 2 igniters.
+The engines are designed by the ZMKB Progress Design Bureau and manufactured by Motor Sich, both in Ukraine.
+Each engine consists of a 7-Stage high-pressure compressor, followed by a 6-Stage low-pressure compressor, and an annular combustion chamber containing 24 fuel nozzles, and 2 igniters.